jbottum/t5pat/langchain_markdown46.md

 ```
 The model provided answers to three questions on the capitals of Germany, Spain and Canada.
 Generated answers: The lines berlin, turin, and toronto represent the generated answers for the given input prompts: "What is the capital of Germany?", "What is the capital of Spain?", and "What is the capital of Canada?" respectively.
 These answers are produced by the flan_t5_large model used in the HuggingFacePipeline.

 The model answered 2 of the 3 questions incorrectly.
-When reviewing the incorrect answers, the model did answer with cities in the correct country, just not the capital.

 Berlin (correct)

-Turin (wrong, it's Madrid)
+Turin (wrong, it's Madrid, and Turin is in Italy)

-Toronto (wrong, it's Ottowa)
+Toronto (wrong, it's Ottowa, but Toronto is the capital of the Canadian state of Ontario)

 Generation Time: The generation times vary from 0.72 to 0.79 seconds.
 These are very similar.

 ### Question Answer with Reasoning Examples - output review

-The following provides analysis of the output of the Question Answer with Reasoning examples:
+The following provides the output and an analysis of the Large model's answers of the reasoning prompts:

 ```
 Prompt: What is the next number in the sequence: 2, 4, 6, 8, ...?
 If all cats have tails, and Fluffy is a cat, does Fluffy have a tail?